bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: 'Canada-China Foreign Investment Promotion and Protection Agreement' -
         type: text
-        text: ' (FIPA) and the impact on Hupacasath asserted inherent title and rights (Patterson 2017).
-Nonetheless, the court disagreed and ruled as follows:'
+        text: ' (FIPA) and the impact on Hupacasath asserted inherent title and rights (Patterson 2017)., The court disagreed with the claim and ruled as follows:'
   -
     type: paragraph
     content: